 Evara Health Institute offers personal advising and support services to students.
 These services include referrals to community resources and mentoring to help students overcome potential barriers to engagement and program completion.
-Students in need of personal advising and/or student support services may contact the Student Services team by emailing EvaraStudentSupport@hcnetwork.org, calling (813) 784-0373, or stopping by the Student Services office on campus.
+Students in need of personal advising and/or student support services may contact the Student Services team by emailing EvaraStudentSupport@hcnetwork.org, by calling 727-425-8001, or stopping by the Student Services office on campus Monday through Thursday between the hours of 9:00 am and 8:00 pm or Friday between the hours of 9:00 am and 4:00 pm.